felix018jiang/hotspotstoplight_climate/flood_mapping/README.md

 # Climate Modeling for HotspotStoplight

 ## Repo Overview
 This repo contains the code for the climate modeling for HotspotStoplight.
 The code is written in Python and relies primarily on Google Earth Engine via the `geemap` package.
-Dependencies are managed by `Poetry` and installation instructions are in the `SETUP.md` file.
+Dependencies are managed by `poetry` and installation instructions are in the `SETUP.md` file.

 ## Flood Modeling
 Flood modeling is the first module that we are working for HotspotStoplight.
 The code is organized in the `data` folder.
 Data are stored in the `/inputs` and `/outputs` subdirectories, while the `/src` folder contains an ETL pipeline to process Earth Engine data, train a random forest model, and apply the model to predict flood risk for a given area (in this first use case, for Costa Rica).

 ## Attribution
-The Sentinel-1 workflow was adapted from UN-Spider via: https://www.un-spider.org/advisory-support/recommended-practices/recommended-practice-google-earth-engine-flood-mapping/step-by-step
+The Sentinel-1 workflow was [adapted from UN-Spider](https://www.un-spider.org/advisory-support/recommended-practices/recommended-practice-google-earth-engine-flood-mapping/step-by-step)

-Code to import geoboundaries via python was adapted from `pygeoboundaries`: https://github.com/ibhalin/pygeoboundaries?tab=readme-ov-file
+Code to import geoboundaries via python was adapted from [`pygeoboundaries`](https://github.com/ibhalin/pygeoboundaries?tab=readme-ov-file)

 # Writeup

 ## Introduction

-- Part of a broader project to get climate hazards data at 30m resolution (give or take) for San Jose, Costa Rica
+Part of a broader project to get climate hazards data at 30m resolution (give or take) for San Jose, Costa Rica

 ### Flood Probability Mapping